withastro/docs/src/pages/en/guides/deploy.md

     - **Publish directory:** `dist`
     :::

-1. Click "Deploy" and your new website will be created at a unique `.netlify.app` or `.vercel.app` URL.
+1. Click "Deploy" and your new website will be created at a unique URL for that host (e.g. `new-astro-site.netlify.app`).

 The host will be automatically configured to watch your Git provider's main branch for changes, and to rebuild and republish your site at each new commit.
 These settings can typically be configured in your host provider's dashboard UI.